 Since 2005, Camp Lael has been working towards financial independence from the American Baptist Churches of Michigan.
 The scope of this transition is still a work in process.

 Detroit/Lael Baptist Camp continues to grow in attendance, quality of program, and Christian influence.
-May it always be a place "belonging to God," bringing Glory to God, as it has for over 60 summers.
+May it always be a place "belonging to God," bringing Glory to God, as it has for 70 summers.